tim-mcdonnell/ncaa-basketball-analytics/docs/guides/processes/task-writing-guide.md

 # How to Write Effective Tasks for AI Coding Agents

+## Quick Reference

+For experienced users, here are the key elements to include in any AI task:

+- ✅ Explicit requirements with exact file paths and naming conventions
+- ✅ Complete test specifications with test case names and expected outcomes
+- ✅ Scope boundaries that define what is and isn't included
+- ✅ Decision history capturing conversation-derived choices
+- ✅ Context references to related components and examples
+- ✅ Machine-verifiable acceptance criteria

 ## Introduction

 This guide outlines best practices for writing clear, comprehensive task descriptions for AI coding agents.
 Following these guidelines will help ensure that your AI assistant correctly understands, implements, and validates your coding requirements.